Darcus Howe: Early life, activism and writing

-Leighton Rhett Radford Howe was born in Moruga in Trinidad, the son of teacher Lucille (née Rudder) and Cipriani Howe, an Anglican priest.
+Leighton Rhett Radford Howe was born in the village of Moruga in Trinidad, the son of teacher Lucille (née Rudder) and Cipriani Howe, an Anglican priest.
 Howe was schooled in Port of Spain at Queen's Royal College (QRC), where he won a scholarship.

 At the age of 18, after leaving QRC, Howe moved to England, arriving on the SS Antilles at Southampton on 11 April 1961, after a two-week journey, and taking a train on to London Waterloo station.
 He intended to study law, but after two years at Middle Temple he left, becoming more involved with journalism.
 In 1969, he returned to Trinidad, where his uncle and mentor, radical intellectual C. L. R. James, inspired him to combine writing with political activism.
 A brief spell as assistant editor on the Vanguard, weekly newspaper of the Oilfields Workers' Trade Union, was followed by a return to Britain.

 Howe became a member of the British Black Panther Movement, and adopted the nickname "Darcus" around that time.
 In the summer of 1970 he took part in a protest against the frequent police raids of the Mangrove restaurant in Notting Hill, where he worked on the till.
 The restaurant had become a meeting place for black people, serving as what Howe called the "headquarters of radical chic".
 It was raided 12 times between January 1969 and July 1970 by police looking for drugs, and so 150 demonstrators marched on the local police station in protest, a demonstration that ended in violence.
 Six weeks later, Howe and eight others (the Mangrove Nine) were arrested for riot, affray and assault.
 In what would come to be considered a landmark case, Howe elected to represent himself.
 He and four of his co-defendants were acquitted of all charges after a 55-day trial in 1971 at the Old Bailey, which included an unsuccessful demand by Howe for an all-black jury, and fighting in the dock when some of the defendants tried to punch the prison officers.
 The judge stated that there was "evidence of racial hatred on both sides".